-The Sierra Trading Post is a discount outdoor retailer run by big names like HomeGoods, Marshalls, and TJMaxx.
+Sierra Trading Post is a discount outdoor retailer run by big names like HomeGoods, Marshalls, and TJ Maxx.
 They’ve got a wide selection of everything from shoes to camping gear, although you do have to do some digging to find quality products.
-We use Sierra Trading Post to score small pieces of gear and expensive clothing that would usually cost a lot at a regular retail price.
+It can be helpful for scoring small pieces of gear and expensive clothing that would usually cost a lot at regular retail price.

 Backcountry is one of the largest online retailers for outdoor gear and they have some amazing sales and discounts on a variety of gear.
 Shop Backcountry’s sales page for current deals and sign up for their email to be the first to know about special sales events.

 Outdoorplay has grown to become one of the largest specialty outdoor gear retailers in the country.
 While their roots are in kayaking, they’ve expanded to include products for rafting, stand-up paddling, hiking, camping, and more.
 Check out their sale section for deals and keep an eye out for different gear promos they run throughout the year.